aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

   * GitHubRepoName: The name of the GitHub repository hosting your source code.
 By default it points to the AWSLabs repo.
   * GitHubRepoBranch: The GitHub repo branch code pipeline should watch for changes on.
 This defaults to master, but any branch can be used.
-  * GitHubRepoOwner: the GitHub repository owner. e.g. awslabs
+  * GitHubRepoOwner: the GitHub repository owner. e.g. aws-samples